MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/hololens-performance-tracing-howto.md

    - [Use an example profile to analyze CPU performance](https://aka.ms/CPUProfileforDevicePortal)
    - [Create your own custom profile](/windows-hardware/test/wpt/authoring-recording-profiles/)
 6. Click **Start Trace**.
 7. The HoloLens is now recording a trace.
-Make sure to trigger the performance issues that you want to investigate.
-Then select **Stop Trace**.
+Make sure to trigger the performance issues that you want to investigate, and then select **Stop Trace**.
 8. The trace will be listed at the bottom of the webpage.
 Select the disk icon at the right-hand side to download the ETL file.

 You now have an ETL file that you can either open directly in WPA or send to someone else.